tillmanj/eatingasturias/about/jon.md

   - nav: docs
 toc: true
 toc_sticky: true
+excerpt: "My Story – From Appalachia to Asturias"
+subtitle: "My Story – From Appalachia to Asturias"
 ---
-*My Story – From Appalachia to Asturias*

 ![Jon Tillman](/assets/images/Jon.jpeg){: width="300px" style="float:right;"}
 So who is this guy telling you about Asturian food?
 How did a small-town cook from Appalachia end up in Asturias?
 What is his deal?
 Why so many recipes?
 Well, pull up a chair and let me tell you how I got here.
 Along the way I’ll explain why I care so much about food, about Asturias, and why you should too.